Skip to content

 filter=tasks.count > 0

-# Projects with at least 3 active tasks
+# At least 3 active tasks

 filter=tasks.count >= 3 and tasks any (status = 'ACTIVE')

-Examples (JSON):
+JSON Examples

 [